ARCHIVED-mean-stack/session-8/README.md

 `app.use(express.static('static'))`

-Create css, js, and img folders in static.
+Create css, js, and img folders in static or reuse the assets material.

 Populate the js folder with app.js: